Enquire Now

 Inclusive Shortlisting

-• Reviewing job descriptions and person specifications through an equity lens
+• Reviewing job descriptions through an equity lens

 • Essential vs desirable criteria — who gets excluded?